-This unannounced surveillance audit was conducted against a sub-section of Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora - Health New Zealand Waitematā.
-Audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with families, management, staff, and a nurse practitioner.
+This unannounced surveillance audit was conducted against a sub-section of Ngā Paerewa Health and Disability Services Standard 2021 and the contracts with Te Whatu Ora - Health New Zealand Southern.
+The audit process included the review of policies and procedures, the review of residents and staff files, observations, and interviews with families, management, and staff.

-The village manager is appropriately qualified and experienced and is supported by a clinical manager (registered nurse) who oversees the care centre.
+The village manager was appointed to the role nine months ago and is appropriately qualified and experienced and is supported by a clinical manager (registered nurse) who oversees the care centre.
 There are quality systems and processes being implemented.
 Feedback from residents and families was very positive about the care and services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.